 Sometimes, before and after photos of a coverup look almost unbelievable.
 The most talented coverup artists are able to work what sometimes seem to be miracles.
 However, successful coverups are not the result of magic.
 There are a number of techniques that enable a tattoo to be covered by another one.

 The biggest factor is color.
-Most of the time, the coverup will include a lot of blacks as this does the best job in covering existing ink.
+Most of the time, the coverup will include a lot of blacks as this does the best job of covering existing ink.
 Dark reds and blues are also good choices.
 Regardless of the colors that are chosen, they will always blend with the colors of the existing tattoo, sometimes creating a new color.
 This is something the artist needs to be aware of.

 Blues will mix with reds to create a new shade of purple, for example.
 Ink doesn’t simply cover existing ink, they will blend and work together.

 Another thing that enables a new design to conceal an old one is using the existing lines to your advantage.
 For example, a script tattoo can be incorporated into waves or wispy lines.
-This creates an illusion with the old design as much as it covers it up.
+This creates an illusion of the old design as much as it covers it up.
 When the old tattoo becomes part of the new one, there’s less of a chance the old design will be noticed.

 The artist can also use the direction of lines and the shape of the design to draw the eye away from larger or more defined parts of the original tattoo.
 In this way, the old design will be hidden away within the new design and it won’t be easily noticeable.

 When it comes to getting a tattoo covered up, one of the biggest concerns for many people is the cost.
 After all, if you’re looking to cover up a tattoo that didn’t turn out the way you hoped, the last thing you want to do is break the bank to fix it.